pre-cosyne-brainhack/hackathon2026/_tabs/schedule.md

 title: Schedule
 icon: fa fa-calendar-days
 order: 30
-published: false
+published: true
 ---

-This is a draft schedule and is subject to change.
+This is a tentative schedule and subject to change.

 <style>
 table th:nth-of-type(2) {